 Once the deadline has passed, the information on your application at that time is FINAL.
 NO EXCEPTIONS.
 Late or incomplete applications will not be considered.

 Click on a box to open and view more information

 I created an account last year.
 Do I have make a new one to apply this year?

 - If you have used this scholarship tool before, you don’t have to create a new account.
-You can just update your information and complete the Engineering Application after October 5th but before November 2nd.
+You can just update your information in the General Application and complete the Engineering Conditional Application once it opens in June 2023 (exact date TBD).